Browse Templates Explore the Product Try It Free

 Solicited vs. unsolicited business proposals

-A solicited business proposal is requested by the client, usually with a request for proposal (RFP) or an Invitation for Bid (IFB).
+A solicited business proposal is requested by the client, usually with a request for proposal (RFP) or an invitation for bid (IFB).
 Usually, when a business needs a new product or service, they invite businesses to send proposals they can choose from.
 This can either be done verbally or through other media outlets.
 When businesses put out a request, they typically include a description of what the buyer wants, as well as the instructions or selection criteria.

 An unsolicited business proposal comes from the proposer’s initiative.
 Its main goal is to attract the attention of a prospective client.
 Unsolicited proposals are quite general and revolve more on making the client acknowledge they have a problem that needs a solution.
 Since the client did not request the proposal, it has to be much more convincing.